RajSanpui/network-programming/simple-client-server/README.txt

       uint32_t       s_addr;     /* address in network byte order */
   };

-  NOTE: If we give, "sin_addr.s_addr = INADDR_ANY;" This means it can bind to any address
+  NOTE: If we give, "sin_addr.s_addr = INADDR_ANY;" This means it can bind to any address of the m/c (A m/c can have different NICs so different IP addresses of same host)
+  INADDR_ANY is used when you don't need to bind a socket to a specific IP.
+When you use this value as the address when calling bind() , the socket accepts connections to all the IPs of the machine (Ref: https://stackoverflow.com/questions/16508685/understanding-inaddr-any-for-socket-programming)

  3. Important UNIX networking structures (Ref: https://www.tutorialspoint.com/unix_sockets/socket_structures.htm)